 We know.
 You don't understand the difference and which one you should go for.
-Fear not, we're going to explain the difference between Botox and fillers as simply as possible!
-Read this to find out which treatment is right for you.
+Fear not, we're going to explain the difference between wrinkle relaxing treatments (the treatments people commonly call Botox) and fillers as simply as possible!
+Read this to find out which treatment might be best for you.

-Whether you end up having Botox or fillers, the most important thing you should do is consult with a medically qualified aesthetics practitioner first.
+Whether you end up having wrinkle relaxing or fillers, the most important thing you should do is consult with a medically qualified aesthetics practitioner first.
 Find someone who you can trust right here.

-You know that Botox and fillers are both used to treat the face to tackle things like lines and wrinkles and crinkly foreheads and saggy chins.
+You know that anti-wrinkle injections and fillers are both used to treat the face to tackle things like crinkly foreheads and saggy jaws.
 You know they are both injected into your face, but you probably don’t really understand how they are different and you probably think it’s a personal choice which one you go for… which is kinda right!

-At a glance: the difference between Botox and fillers:
+At a glance: the difference between wrinkle relaxers and fillers: